 The Editors/Associate Editor is the final and decisive authority to make any recommendations on submitted manuscripts without involvement of the Editorial Office.
 This is mainly due to the fact that the Editors/Associate Editors are leading personnel in the field and they make their recommendations on the bases of experience and reviewers’ assessments.
 Also the Editor/Associate Editor can’t play the external reviewers’ roles, except in occasional cases, to have a fair, highly professional and dynamic peer-review system.

-Smith and Franklin Academic Publishing Corporation performs a double-blinded peer-review process for Science, Religion and Culture, which mean that both reviewers and authors are unknown to each other.
+Smith and Franklin Academic Publishing Corporation performs a single-blinded peer-review process for British Journal of Virology, which means that reviewers know the authors whereas authors are not informed who have reviewed their manuscripts.

 Although sometimes tedious and time consuming, reviewing a manuscript is also a privilege.
 Smith and Franklin Academic Publishing Corporation has dedicated a page to acknowledge the reviewers who have reviewed manuscripts in the last 6 months.